-The end-of-year holidays offer lots of opportunities for SaaS and software companies to boost sales and brand recognition.
+Despite the economic recession, these end-of-year holidays represent an important opportunity for SaaS and software companies to boost sales and brand recognition.

 1. Align Affiliates and Your Other Marketing Channels